abishekmuthian/open-payment-host/README.md

 ## Slim AI
 Open Payment Host uses [slim.ai](https://slim.ai) to secure, harden and reduce the size of the container.

+You can use the following tools to explore Open Payment Host container [on slim.ai](https://portal.slim.dev/home/profile/dockerhub%3A%2F%2Fdockerhub.public%2Fabishekmuthian%2Fopen-payment-host%3Alatest).

 ### Overview

 slim.ai provides overview of the image to spot issues like **root user** and the size of the container image.